playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 For example, some webdev projects only work on specific versions of Node, while other times specific JavaScript features are only available on new versions of Node.

-Both Windows, macOS, and Linux all have versions of a program called `nvm`, which allows you to change the installed version of node based on a single CLI command:
+Windows, macOS, and Linux all have versions of a program called `nvm`, which allows you to change the installed version of node based on a single CLI command:

 ```
 nvm use --lts